 The Committee will encourage nominators of highly ranked, but unsuccessful, nominees to resubmit their application in subsequent years.

-The recipient must be present at the OHBM Annual Meeting to receive this award which includes a cash award of $2,500 USD and an engraved plaque.
-The award recipient will be announced at the Opening Ceremonies at the Annual Meeting.
-The award recipient will be provided with the opportunity to make brief remarks during the Annual Meeting.
+The recipient will receive a cash award of $2,500 USD along with an engraved plaque.
+Both are presented to the recipient at the Annual Meeting.
+Awardee will be given the opportunity to give a brief remark during the Annual Meeting.

 Questions?
 Please direct them to the OHBM Executive Office at firstname.lastname@example.org.